kuznetsss/hyper_echo/README.md

-Hyper_echo is an echo server empowered by [tokio](https://docs.rs/tokio/latest/tokio/), [tower](https://docs.rs/tower/latest/tower/) and [hyper](https://docs.rs/hyper/latest/hyper/index.html).
+Hyper_echo is an echo server empowered by [tokio](https://docs.rs/tokio/latest/tokio/), [tower](https://docs.rs/tower/latest/tower/), [hyper](https://docs.rs/hyper/latest/hyper/index.html) and [fastwebsockets](https://docs.rs/fastwebsockets/latest/fastwebsockets/index.html).
+It supports both HTTP and WebSocket protocols, making it ideal for testing and debugging network applications.

 ## 💡Features
+### Http:
+- Echoes back any the received request (except websocket upgrade)
-- Customizable logging level: none, uri, uri + headers, uri + headers + body
+- Customizable logging levels:
+  - `0`: No logging (default)
+  - `1`: Log the request URI
+  - `2`: Log the request URI and headers
+  - `3`: Log the request URI, headers, and body

+### WebSocket:
+- Echoes received message back to the client
+- Logging of received messages (off by default)
+- Sends periodic pings (every 5 seconds by default) to keep connections alive and disconnects inactive clients

+### Other
-- Colorful log when output is a terminal
+- Colorful log output when the output is a terminal
-- Use the port you want or let `hyper_echo` find some free port
+- Choose your desired port or let `hyper_echo` automatically find a free one
-- Use as many threads as you want, but `hyper_echo` is async and very efficient, so only 1 thread is used by default
-- HTTP and WebSocket support
+- Supports multi-threading, but is optimized for single-threaded use by default.

-Please use the flag `--help` to see how to provide the options you want.
+Use the flag `--help` to discover CLI options for customizing the behavior of `hyper_echo`.

 ## 🌐 Links
 - crates.io:
 - docs.rs:

 ## 🙏 Acknowledgements
-Thanks to David Peterson for the [Tower deep dive](https://www.youtube.com/watch?v=16sU1q8OeeI) video explained for me how to use tower.
+Thanks to David Peterson for the [Tower deep dive video](https://www.youtube.com/watch?v=16sU1q8OeeI) explained for me how to use tower.